kptdev/kpt/site/reference/pkg/init/README.md

     Initialize an empty package.
 -->

-`init` initializes an existing empty directory as an empty kpt package.
+`init` initializes an existing empty directory as a `kpt` package by adding a Kptfile and a placeholder `README.md` file.

 ### Synopsis
 <!--mdtogo:Long-->